Louisiana Boat Bill of Sale Form

 In unique cases, boats require a certified inspection before applying for the title and registration.
 These scenarios include homemade ships, unreadable or lost hull identification numbers (HIN), incorrect HINs, and new vessels without a manufacturer’s identification code (MIC).

-Step 3 – Title
+Step 3 – Register

 Louisiana boat registrations happen by mail or in person.
 Residents should gather the required documents ahead of time to ensure the state does not turn them away.
-They should also bring more than one (1) accepted form of payment if the first method does not work.
-Delays can prevent owners from using their boats.

 Provide the Following: